adrien-gllmt/lookat-manager-app/README.md

 ## Where are we now ?

 The app still in a very early version, so you may experience weird things.
+It is not responsive at all at the moment, you only can use the site on a <=937 x 1080 viewport, otherwise it may be quite or totally broken.

 In the end, it is planned to only have the dashboard, search page and folder page working.
 As it's not a definitive statement, I may code all the pages listed in the left-sided menu.